Afshan Azad: Personal life

-Assault court case

-When she was 22, Azad's father and brother attacked her because of her relationship with a Hindu boy.
+Azad married Nabil Kazi on 19 August 2018.
+They are based in Worcester.
+They have two daughters.

-On 29 June 2010 Azad's father, Abdul Azad, and brother, Ashraf Azad, appeared in Manchester Magistrates' Court, charged with threatening to kill her.
+On 29 June 2010, Azad’s father and brother appeared in Manchester Magistrates' Court, charged with threatening to kill her after discovering she was dating a Hindu man.
 They were released on bail.
 Azad's brother was charged with "assault occasioning actual bodily harm", whilst Azad stayed with friends in London.
 On 20 December 2010, Azad did not attend court when the prosecution accepted her brother's guilty plea to assault occasioning actual bodily harm and a judge ruled both men were not guilty of threatening to kill Azad.
-On 21 January 2011 Azad's brother was imprisoned for six months.
+On 21 January 2011, Azad's brother was imprisoned for six months.